 It is proper to remember that as adolescents, men realize that their age group is a type of gender police, primarily because people here are always in the process of trying to portray them as feminine or sissies.
 Young men are always riding gender boundaries and keeping an eye on any feminine thing that may present itself.
 Men tend to work on ensuring that they maintain a strong front cover and this pertains to everything that they do.
 It is worth noting that every movement or dressing revolves around a coded gender language.
 This is the reason why when people want to know someone who is termed as homosexual, they consider on giving descriptions such as; he walks in a specific manner, he happens to be very emotional, or even on the claim that he shows his feelings.
 Some women tend to believe that men who show no interest in women to be gays.
 As far as all of these claims are concerned, the big question is, how is one supposed to behave, so others do not have a wrong idea about them?
 Homophobia has been known to exaggerate all the traditional rules of masculinity, and it is to a great extent linked to sexism.

 For a long time, manhood has and continues to be equated with power.
 In every corner as well as in organizations, such power is expressed.
 Women have come to understand this, and as a result, others have come openly to challenge this.
 Feminism is highly recognized as a set of theories that revolve around explaining the fear of women for men as well as empowering these women to confront this fear both privately and publicly.
-Feminists have that believe that women are that group in our societies that does not have power.
+Feminists have that belief that women are that group in our societies that does not have power.
 It is also essential to remember that feminism observes men as a group in the society that has got power implying that individually, men ought to feel powerful.
 However, most men do not feel or believe that they got all powers as seen by the feminists.
 Men continue to use exclusion as well as an escape as the dominant techniques to ensure that they keep their fears of humiliation at bay.
 Masculinity has emerged as a relentless test by which most men prove to other men, women as well as to themselves that they have mastered the part successfully and that they are not sissies.
 It is necessary for every individual to remember that relief from gender struggle we currently face will emerge from standing up for equality and justice, and also from a politics of inclusion.